 09 of 10

-"Battle Beach" in Cabo Rojo is the longest beach in Puerto Rico.
-It's also one of the most popular places to be on weekends.
+Playa Combate (or "Battle Beach") in Cabo Rojo is the longest beach in Puerto Rico and attracts a massive amount of crowds on the weekends.
+It's also a big party spot, especially when spring break rolls around.
 With its calm, shallow waters and miles of powder-soft sand, it's not hard to see why.

 10 of 10

-Another pristine beach in Cabo Rojo, Playa Boquerón has a few things to recommend it.
-For one, there's the statue of pirate Roberto Cofresí, a local legend and Robin Hood-type figure.
-It also has excellent public facilities.
-And for families, the calm, shallow, warm waters will keep the kids happy all day long.
+Another pristine beach in Cabo Rojo, Playa Boquerón is one of the most family-friendly spots.
+Along the shore, there's a statue of pirate Roberto Cofresí, a local legend and Robin Hood-type figure.
+The beach also has excellent public facilities, and the calm, shallow, warm waters will keep the kids happy all day long.